Donders-Institute/data-streamer/streamer-agent/streamer-agent-opm-1.0/README.md

 ### How it works

-The agent listens on socket file `/tmp/streamer.sock`.
-It takes each line of data sent to the socket file as the path of the FieldLine raw data file to be streamed.
+The agent listens on a local socket file `/tmp/streamer.sock` and takes each line of the data sent to the socket file as a FieldLine raw data file to be streamed.

 The agent then uploads the raw data file to the [streamer-ftp server](/streamer-ftp) using the `sftp` protocol.
-After that, it triggers the streamer service to distribute the uploaded file to the corresponding project storage and the data repository collection.
+After that, it triggers [the streamer service](/streamer/lib/modalityOPM.js) to distribute the uploaded file to the corresponding project storage and the data repository collection.

 When processing each raw data file, the agent parses